Commentary|Podcasts|October 23, 2025

 American Pharmacists Month: How Community Pharmacy Innovation Relies on Expansion, Collaboration

-Community pharmacy is at the forefront of patients’ health care because of its unique positioning and access among communities all across the US.
+Community pharmacy is at the forefront of patients’ health care because of its unique positioning and access all across the US.
 However, with many clinical and administrative roadblocks—from difficulties in expanding scope to pharmacy benefit manager (PBM) control—many pharmacies have lost sight of their innate ability to innovate within their clinical offerings.

-“One of my personal frustrations with pharmacy these last couple years is not with pharmacy, but we've been so focused on PBMs and the payment model and just surviving that we've lost a lot of chances to innovate,” Steve Moore, PharmD, owner of Condo Pharmacy in Plattsburgh, New York, told Drug Topics.
+“One of my personal frustrations with pharmacy these last couple of years is not with pharmacy, but we've been so focused on PBMs and the payment model and just surviving that we've lost a lot of chances to innovate,” Steve Moore, PharmD, owner of Condo Pharmacy in Plattsburgh, New York, told Drug Topics.
 “If you look back through pharmacy, pharmacists have come up with a lot of great stuff.
 I think if we free pharmacists up, it's only going to help the health care arena and help our patients.”

 Ready to impress your pharmacy colleagues with the latest drug information, industry trends, and patient care tips?
 Sign up today for our free Drug Topics newsletter.